 Last year the range was renewed with the Plus; adding maps, Garmin Pay and music playback to all models.

 What about the Fenix 6?
-Now we have not only distinction by size but also by denominations, because not all offer the same.
-Therefore, we have the following "finishes", to call it by some means:
+Now we have not only distinction by size but also by designations, because not all of them offer the same thing.
+Therefore, we have the following "finishes", so to speak:

-- Normal versionNo denomination (i.e., Garmin Fenix 6 and dot).
+- Standard versionNo denomination (i.e., Garmin Fenix 6 and dot).
 No maps, music or WiFi.
 With Garmin Pay.
 Use Gorilla Glass 3.

 - Pro versionGarmin Pay: Complete maps of the continent where you buy it (Europe, America, Asia), 32GB of internal memory, possibility of playing music and WiFi connection, of course with Garmin Pay and also Gorilla Glass 3.